luno/workflow/README.md

 func ErrBackOff(d time.Duration) Option
 ```

-- **Description:** Defines the duration for which the workflow process will back off after encountering an error.
+**Description:** Defines the duration for which the workflow process will back off after encountering an error.
 This is useful for managing retries and avoiding rapid repeated failures.

-- **Parameters:**
-    - `d`: The backoff duration as a `time.Duration`.
-- **Usage Example:**
+**Usage Example:**
 ```go
 b.AddStep(
     StepOne,